-PED 186 SOFTBALL (Beginning)

-This course introduces the fundamental skills and rules of softball.
+PED 186 SOFTBALL (Beginning) 1 credit (2A) This course introduces the fundamental skills and rules of softball.
 Emphasis is placed on proper techniques and strategies for playing softball.
 Upon completion, students should be able to participate in recreational softball.
 Team sport activity.

-PED 187 SOFTBALL (Intermediate)
+PED 187 SOFTBALL (Intermediate) (2A)